node-dot-cpp/memory-safe-cpp/library/doc/DIRECTORY-LAYOUT.md

 * When a component header has to be split into several files, suffix `_detail.h` may be used.

 * All types and functions intended to be used directly by the user should be under a single namespace `PROJECT_NAME`.
 All types and functions not intended to be used by the user should go a subnamespace `PROJECT_NAME::detail`.
 This helps _IDE_ auto complete a lot, minimizing the number of irrelevant options shown to the user.
-Each sub project may alias (`using`) into its own namespace types and functions from other sub projects as needed. (i.e. `nodecpp::owning_ptr` as an alias of `safe_memory::owning_ptr`).
+Each sub project may alias (`using`) into its own namespace types and functions from other sub projects as needed. (i.e. `nodecpp::owning_ptr` as an alias of `safememory::owning_ptr`).

 * Non public api headers go to `src` folder like mentioned at __PFL__.
 Non public header files should  have `_private.h` name sufix, to avoid potential for very messy mistakes.